RolfHut/Design-Engineering-voor-Fysici-Dictaat/book/ontwerpopdrachten/3OntwerpEenTransistor/DEFontwerpopdracht3OntwerpEenTransistor.md

 Where µn­ is the mobility of electrons in Si (596 cm2/Vs in our model), Cox the capacitance per unit area of the 100 nm thick gate-oxide, and VTh the threshold voltage (1.1 ± 0.1 V).
 These are process-depended and cannot be controlled by the designer (which is you in this assignment).
 Only the W and L can be changed, within the specifications of the design rules as mentioned in the KLayout manual.
 In the digital assignment the relevant VGS are 0V and 5V, in the analog assignment you can assume VDS is typically between 2-3 V.

 ### CMOS resistor on chip
+as explained in the KLayout manual and repeated here in eq.
+2.

+$R_{Chip} = \frac{\rho l}{A} = \frac{\rho l}{d w} = R_{s}\frac{l}{w}$ (2)

+We can design the value of RChip through its dimensions (l, w), this is explained below in section CMOS resistor on chip.

 In the simulator we could easily type in any value for the resistor.
 In order to translate this resistance into dimensions, circuit designers use a property called sheet resistance, $R_S$ in Ω or sometimes $Ω_\Box$ (Ohms per square), which is defined in equation (2).

-As our aluminium (Al) has a very low resistivity ($2.8×10^{-8}$ Ω-m), making a resistor of Al with a value of several kΩ would either require a very thin or very long resistor.
+We will create a resistor on the chip by just making a suitably long strip of material that conducts electricity.
+We could use the top layer of aluminium, but as our aluminium (Al) has a very low resistivity ($2.8×10^{-8}$ Ω-m), making a resistor of Al with a value of several kΩ would either require a very thin or very long resistor.
 This is not practical; however, it is also possible to use doped Si as a resistor.
 A region doped with another type of implants as the substrate will formed a depletion region between the doped area and the substrate.
 When biased correctly this will act as a diode between the doped region and the substrate, therefore insulating the implanted region from the surrounding Si.
 We will use the SN region as resistor, which is a n-type region surrounded by the p-type substrate.
 Hence a diode is formed between the SN and the substrate, which remains reverse biased if the substrate has a lower potential than the SN region.
 Therefore, the substrate must be grounded.
+We will create a beam shaped resistor.
+Remember from high school that for a beam:

+$R = \rho_{s}\frac{l}{b d} $

+where $R$ is the resistance, $\rho_{s}$ is the specific resistance which depends on the material, $l$ is the length (in the direction of the current) and $b d$ is the area (perpendicular to the current), with $b$ the width of the beam and $d$ the depth.
+On our chip, how deep the Si is doped and with how many doped atoms per volume is determined by the factory.
+This means that for the resistor on the chip, the factory controls $\rho_{s}$ and $d$.
+As a designer, you can control the length and the width.
+Seperating what we control:

+$R_{Chip} = \frac{\rho_{s}}{d}\frac{l}{b}$

+The part we don't control we call $R_{S}$ and is provided by the factory.
 The SN in our process has a typical $R_S$ of $60$ Ω.

+Note that the resistance is determined by the ratio of $l$ over $b$, not by the absolute values.
+Without loss of generality we can write the length as a number of times the with: $l = nb$.
+This gives

+$R_{Chip} = \frac{\rho_{s}}{d}n$

-An easy way of translating geometry into total resistance through RS is by counting squares in a line.
+With $n$ the amount of times that the width fits in the length.
+This makes it easy to translate geometry into total resistance through RS: just count the number of squares (of width $b$ in a line.
 For instance, a 5 µm wide and 25 µm long line consists of five 5x5 µm squares, therefore $R = 5 R_S$.
 This is especially useful when a meandering resistor is used to reduce the area of Si required for the resistor.
 However, as shown in the figure below, the corners of a meandering resistor must be counted as 0.56 square.
 This is because of current-crowding effects at the corner.

 ![resistor_squares](Nmos_resistor_squares.jpg)